 The contribution of the Research Development & Tech.
-Innovation (RD&TI) is fundamental to Edison's approach to innovation, whose specific role is to provide a technological assessment of the solutions intercepted (sometimes even through experimentation activities, as will be better described below), thus enabling a validation of these solutions in order to select the most promising ones.
+Innovation (RD&TI) is fundamental to Edison's approach to innovation, whose specific role is to provide a technological assessment of the solutions intercepted (sometimes even through experinomic and social development mentation activities, as will be better described below), thus enabling a validation of these solutions in order to select the most promising ones.